-10.2 Write Verify
+10.3 Write Verify

-Depending on the application, good programming practice may dictate that the value written to the data EEPROM should be verified (see Example 10-4) to the desired value to be written.
+Depending on the application, good programming practice may dictate that the value written to the data EEPROM should be verified (see Example 10-5) to the desired value to be written.

-EXAMPLE 10-4: WRITE VERIFY
+EXAMPLE 10-5: WRITE VERIFY

 '''

 BANKSEL EEDAT

 MOVF

 EEDAT, W

 ; EEDAT not changed

 ;from previous write

 BANKSEL EECON1

 BSF

 EECON1, RD

 ;YES, Read the

 ; value written

 BANKSEL EEDAT

+EEDAT.
+W

-XORWF EEDAT, W
+XORWF

 ; Is data the same

 BTFSS

 STATUS, Z

 GOTO

 WRITE ERR

-;No, handle error
+; No, handle error

 ;Yes, continue

-BANKSEL 0x00
+BCF

+STATUS, RP1

 :Bank 0

 '''

-10.2.1 USING THE DATA EEPROM
+10.3.1 USING THE DATA EEPROM

 The data EEPROM is a high-endurance, byte addressable array that has been optimized for the storage of frequently changing information (e.g., program variables or other data that are updated often).
 When variables in one section change frequently, while variables in another section do not change, it is possible to exceed the total number of write cycles to the EEPROM (specification D124) without exceeding the total number of write cycles to a single byte (specifications D120 and D120A).
 If this is the case, then a refresh of the array must be performed.
-For this reason, variables that do not change (such as constants, IDs, calibration, etc.) should be stored in Flash program memory.
+For this reason, variables that change infrequently (such as constants, IDs, calibration, etc.) should be stored in Flash program memory.

-10.3 Protection Against Spurious Write
+10.4 Protection Against Spurious Write

 There are conditions when the user may not want to write to the data EEPROM memory.
 To protect against spurious EEPROM writes, various mechanisms have been built in.
 On power-up, WREN is cleared.
-Also, the Power-up Timer (64 ms duration) prevents FEPROM write.
+Also, the Power-up Timer (64 ms duration) prevents EEPROM write.